ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day04/README.md

 In the above example:
  - the first passport is **valid** as it contains all required fields.
  - the second passport is **not valid** as it is missing the height field `hgt`.
- - the third passport is missing the `cid` field but we are told to ignore this field in Part 1, so it is considered **valid**.
+ - the third passport is missing the `cid` field, but we are told to ignore this field in Part 1, so it is considered **valid**.
  - the fourth passport is missing the `cid` field, which is fine, but it is also missing the birth year field `byr`, so it is considered **not valid**.

 We are asked to count the number of valid passports from input, treating the `cid` field as *optional* for Part 1.